tcort/va2nw-logger/README.md

 `va2nw-logger` is amateur radio contact logging software which emulates paper logs.
-The goal is to be as simple as a paper log, more convenient than a paper log, and able to transfer contacts digitally (e.g. to LoTW).
+The goal is to be as simple as a paper log, more convenient than a paper log, and able to export log data.
+It can export log data for Logbook of the World, Parks on the Air, Summits on the Air, and [Ham Stats](https://www.hamstats.com), and other logging programs.

+The ethos is to do one thing and do it well.
+This is contact logging software, so everything else is omitted.
+By design there are no spots, no solar conditions, no rig control, no awards tracking, etc. Just logging.

 ## Local Installation